 It’s that time again—the beginning of the holiday season.
 I actually had another topic I was going to address this week in my blog but I succumbed to the pressure I felt (from whom or what, I’m not sure) to write about Thanksgiving.
 I guess it makes sense to do so as family gatherings provoke a lot of things for many people.
 For some, the annual get-togethers are something to look forward to—a means to connect and spend time with family.
 But for many, Thanksgiving marks the beginning of a holiday season riddled with anxiety, trepidation, obligation, and conflict.

+What is the most stressed part of your body during holiday gatherings?
 At first response you may say stomach.
 As we delve deeper the most active or stressed organs during these gatherings is our heart and mind.
 That’s why it’s so important to plan with the diligence what we are going to: say, do and feel during these intimate interactions.

 Why are in-law relationships so difficult?
 While some would suggest it's pure jealousy, I think it's more complex.
 Here are four steps useful for handling tense "in-law" situations this holiday season.

 If I read one more email about gratitude I just might…be more grateful.
 LOL.
 I know, know…Thanksgiving doesn’t always make us feel instantly grateful.
 For some of us this Epic Holiday is like a gigantic beacon reminding us of what’s not quite right.
 Could be that someone’s missing, or maybe you feel displaced, out of touch, lonely, or not as connected to your family in the way you have been or would like to be right now.